FilipKmn/filipkmn.github.io/_posts/2016-02-1-kendo-and-marketing.markdown

 categories: Kendo
 ---

 *Personal opinion warning!!!
-This post is mostly about my views on how Kendo and how it may help you in everyday life.*
+This post is mostly about my views on Kendo and how it may help you in everyday life.*

 ![Kendoka of Fiko](https://github.com/FilipKmn/filipkmn.github.io/blob/master/assets/images/kendo-marketing/kendo.png?raw=true)